The Scientist Who Stumbled Upon a Tick Full of 20-Million-Year-Old Blood

 Once you’ve acquired a certain reputation among fossil collectors—like when you’re the guy whose research inspired Michael Crichton’s book Jurassic Park—you start getting interesting packages in the mail.
 And so George Poinar Jr. received in his mail one day a piece of amber.
 Inside that lump of fossilized resin was a tick, still full of blood some 20 million years old.

-Poinar, now a retired professor at Oregon State University, has studied hundreds insects caught amber.
+Poinar, now a retired professor at Oregon State University, has studied hundreds of insects caught in amber.
 His research that caught Crichton’s attention was on a fossilized fly, so well-preserved that its muscle fibers and sub-cellular structures were visible.
 Crichton conjectured dinosaur blood ingested by a bug in amber might still contain viable DNA, and so the plot of Jurassic Park, and so on. (“Very nice, tall person,” Poinar recalled about Crichton.)

 But even Poinar had never seen a specimen quite like this tick.
 “I was amazed when I looked down at the tick and discovered that it was actually surrounded by blood cells,” he said.
 The cells were mammalian red-blood cells—characteristically doughnut shaped and lacking a dark nucleus.